openhivestack/documentation/CONTRIBUTING.md

 # 🤝 Contributing to H.I.V.E.
 Protocol

+Thank you for your interest in contributing to the H.I.V.E.
+Protocol!
+This document provides guidelines and instructions for contributing to the project.

+## Code of Conduct

+All contributors are expected to adhere to our Code of Conduct.
+Please read it before participating.

+## How to Contribute

+### Reporting Bugs

+- Use the GitHub issue tracker to report bugs
+- Describe the bug in detail, including steps to reproduce
+- Include information about your environment (OS, browser, etc.)
+- If possible, provide a minimal code example that demonstrates the issue

+### Suggesting Enhancements

+- Use the GitHub issue tracker to suggest enhancements
+- Clearly describe the enhancement and its expected benefits
+- Provide examples or use cases where applicable

+### Pull Requests

+1. Fork the repository
+2. Create a new branch for your changes
+3. Make your changes
+4. Run tests and ensure they pass
+5. Submit a pull request with a clear description of the changes

+## Development Guidelines

+### DID Implementation

+The H.I.V.E.
+Protocol uses W3C Decentralized Identifiers (DIDs) for agent identity.
+When working with DIDs:

+1. **Use Standard DID Methods**: Implement standard DID methods when possible (did:hive, did:web, did:key)
+2. **Follow W3C Specifications**: Ensure DID Documents conform to the W3C DID specification
+3. **Verification Methods**: Include appropriate verification methods in DID Documents
+4. **Service Endpoints**: Properly configure service endpoints in DID Documents
+5. **Security Considerations**: Implement secure DID resolution and verification

+### Code Style

+- Follow the established code style of the project
+- Use meaningful variable and function names
+- Write clear comments and documentation
+- Follow the principle of least privilege

+### Testing

+- Write tests for new features and bug fixes
+- Ensure all tests pass before submitting a pull request
+- Include both unit tests and integration tests where appropriate

+### Documentation

+- Update documentation to reflect your changes
+- Document public APIs, classes, and methods
+- Use clear, concise language
+- Include examples where helpful

+## Getting Help

+If you need help or have questions, you can:

+- Open an issue on GitHub
+- Join our community discussions
+- Contact the maintainers directly

+## License

+By contributing to the H.I.V.E.
+Protocol, you agree that your contributions will be licensed under the project's Apache-2.0 License.
 We warmly welcome contributions to the H.I.V.E.
 Protocol from everyone!
 Whether you're a protocol designer, an agent developer, a technical writer, or just someone passionate about autonomous systems, your input is valuable.